jgthms/marksheet/_posts/2015-05-06-css-text-properties.md

 Only the `x` and `y` values are required.
 The `blur` defaults to `0` (zero), while the `color` defaults to the color of the text.

-This property is tricky, so use it with parcimony and don't go crazy!
+This property is tricky, so use it carefully and don't go crazy!
 {: .info}